Want the perfect workout program?

 Related: Resistance Band Row & Pulldown Variations

 With free weights and other equipment, you can progressive overload by increasing weight load.
-With bodyweight, the only way to do this is by using an external load of some sort like a weighted backpack or resistance bands.
+With body weight, the only way to do this is by using an external load of some sort like a weighted backpack or resistance bands.

 However, you can also use other progression methods to increase intensity...

 You can increase reps and volume, decrease rest time, slow down your tempo, speed up your tempo, and do harder bodyweight exercises.
 Play around with these variables and you will be able to keep making your workouts harder, thus overloading your muscles to force them to continue adapting.
-It won’t be as easy as with weights, but you can surely build your lats in any case.

 If you don’t have a pull up bar, you obviously can’t do pull ups and chin ups.
 With that, your next best option is inverted rows and grabbing a set of resistance bands.

+With resistance bands, you can perform lat pulldowns in the same way you do cable pulldowns.
 Be that as it may, you will still need some anchor point for your bands.
 There are door anchors for this.

 All that said, we highly recommend getting a pull up bar or finding one at a park nearby and doing pull ups.
-It’s the best bodyweight lat exercise you can do.
+It’s the best body weight lat exercise you can do.
 And if you don’t have any access to a pull up bar, you probably can find a beam of some sort to do pull ups on.

 You can get pull up bars on Amazon for as little as $30.
+We also have a great list of the 7 Best Outdoor Pull Up Bars for you to check out.

 Like bench press, push ups will work your lats, particularly the middle lats, as the movement requires horizontal abduction.